JibbSmart/JoyShockMapper/README.md

 5. A good configuration file has also been calibrated to map sensitivity settings to useful real world values.
 This makes it easy to have consistent settings between different games that have different scales for their own sensitivity settings.
 See [Real World Calibration](#4-real-world-calibration) below for more info on that.

+6. JoyShockMapper can automatically load a configuration file for your games each time the game window enters focus.
+Drop the file in the **AutoLoad** folder, next to the executable: however, the name of the file matters.
+When you go to your game, the software will determine how you should name your file and display it in the terminal.
+Remember to turn it off when calculating the ```REAL_WORLD_CALIBRATION``` by entering the command ```AUTOLOAD=OFF```.
+Once done, enable it again with ```AUTOLOAD=ON```.

 ## Commands
 Commands can be executed by simply typing them into the JoyShockMapper console windows and hitting 'enter'.
 You can also put a bunch of commands into a text file and, by typing in the path to the file in JoyShockMapper (either the full path or the path relative to the JoyShockMapper executable) and hitting 'enter', execute all those commands.
 I refer to such a file as a "configuration file".
 In Windows, you can also drag and drop a file from Explorer into the JoyShockMapper console window to enter the full path of that file.